-A document-modal dialog is attached to a document as a sheet (see Sheets), and prevents the user from doing anything else in the document until the dialog is dismissed.
+A document-modal dialog is attached to a document as a sheet (see Sheets), and prevents the user from doing anything in the document until the dialog is dismissed.
 The user can still switch to other documents and apps.
-A save dialog is an example of a document-modal dialog.
+A Save dialog is an example of a document-modal dialog.
 See Save Dialogs.

 A modeless dialog is usually referred to as a panel.
 The user can continue interacting with documents and apps uninterrupted.
 The standard Find dialog is an example of a modeless dialog.
 See Find Dialogs and Panels.